lewagon/data-engineering-setup/_partials/vscode_remote_ssh.md

   User <username>
 ```

-ℹ️ From now on, the setup of your local machine is over.
-The following steps aim at configuring your **virtual machine**.
+**The setup of your local machine is over.
+All following commands will be run from within your 🚨 virtual machine**🚨 terminal (via VS code for instance)